apify/apify-zapier-integration/README.md

 ### Deploy

 Login account which has access to Apify app using `zapier login`.

+1. Update version of app in package.json.
-Deploy app to zapier using `zapier push`.
+2. Deploy new version to zapier using `zapier push`.
+3. Set the version as production using `zapier promote 1.0.0`.
+4. Migrate users to new version using `zapier migrate 1.0.0 1.0.1 100%`.
+or
+4. Deprecate old version using `zapier deprecate 1.0.0`.